Transportation of the president of the United States: Aircraft

 The first sitting president to fly in an aircraft was Franklin D. Roosevelt; in January 1943 he flew on the Dixie Clipper flying boat to the Casablanca conference.
 On the first flight they flew to Trinidad; Belem, Brazil; and Bathurst, Gambia, but for the last leg of the flight switched a Douglas C-54 Skymaster arriving at Casablanca's Medouina Airport.
 Roosevelt departed Morocco on the USS Memphis cruiser, then took the Clipper back to the United States.
-One the way the president celebrated his 61st birthday aboard the aircraft setting another first.
+On the way the president celebrated his 61st birthday aboard the aircraft setting another first.

 The success of this voyage lead to a specialized aircraft, the VC-54C Sacred Cow, for presidential aircraft transport during WW2 (including the Yalta Conference in 1945) and also used by President Harry S. Truman during and after the war.
 The VC-54C Sacred Cow left presidential service but was used until 1961, and retired to a museum.
 The VC-54C Sacred Cow was replaced by the VC-118 Independence, a version of the DC-6 Airliner for presidential service between 1947 and 1953.

 The next presidential aircraft, was under President Dwight D. Eisenhower (1953–1961) which include two customized Lockheed C-121 Constellations: aircraft Columbine II (VC-121A 48-610) and Columbine III (VC-121E 53–7885).
 In addition two smaller Aero Commanders were also added to the fleet.

 Columbine II is the first plane to bear the call sign Air Force One, which was a designation created for carrying a sitting president.
 It was established after a 1954 incident in which a commercial flight, Eastern Air Lines 8610, crossed paths with Air Force 8610, which was carrying President Eisenhower.
 Initially used informally, the designation became official in 1962, and this was the start of calling the presidential aircraft Air Force One.

 Since 1953 whenever the president is on board a military flight its call sign is the name of the armed service followed by the word "One".
-Thus Air Force One, Army One (no longer used), Coast Guard One (never used), Marine One, Navy One (used once), and, though it has never been used, Space Force One.
+Thus Air Force One, Army One (no longer used), Coast Guard One (never used), Marine One, Navy One (used once).
 However, only the Air Force and Marine Corps actively maintain aircraft for the commander-in-chief, and As of 20 November 2024, the president has never flown in either a Coast Guard or Space Force aircraft or spacecraft.
 If the president uses a civilian airplane, it is designated Executive One.